SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

  --o-trimmed-sequences ../data/working/paired-end-primers-trimmed.qza
 ```

+`--p-cores` is the number of CPUs to use.
+By using `$NSLOTS`, the cluster software will use the value of CPUs requested for your job.

 Now we'll run a summarize command to look at the quality scores.
-Either run this within a job file with `qsub or on an interactive job with `qrsh`
+Either run this within a job file with `qsub` or on an interactive job with `qrsh`

 ```
 qiime demux summarize \